FRCTeam834/Robot-2021-Swerve-Edition/README.md

-# Swerve Base
+# Robot 2021 Swerve Edition

-A prototype for future swerve code.
-Also implements new features such as pose estimation, driver profiling, and robot modes
+A rewrite of the 2021 robot code, using SwerveBase as a starting point